augustss/verse-semantics/Book/README.md

-# Verse Language Documentation Site
+# Verse Language Documentation

-Bits of a Verse documentation...
+Comprehensive documentation for the Verse programming language, built with MkDocs and deployable to GitHub Pages.

 ## Installation